Send the link below via email or IMCopy

 William Henry Harrison was elected president in 1840, but died after only a month in office.

 John Tyler, Harrison's vice-president took over, and he was pro-slavery and favored annexing Texas.
-His fellow Whigs disagreed about both of these issued and expelled Tyler from the party.
+His fellow Whigs disagreed about both of these issues and expelled Tyler from the party.

 Both candidates favored acquiring Texas and Oregon, but Polk was perceived as the expansionist candidate and won the election.